Mitalee/genz_talk_ai/README.md

 # GenZ Talk AI
--readme created with ChatGPT
+- readme created with ChatGPT

 Hey there! 👋 Welcome to the GenZ Talk AI repository!
 This project aims to explore conversations, language, and trends in Gen Z lingo.

-Overview here -

 ## Overview